digigaia/kudu/README.md

 ### MISC

-- for Name type: implement .prefix() and check unittests and validity of non-normalized names
+- for Name type: check unittests and validity of non-normalized names

 - crypto primitives do not implement WebAuthn key and signatures yet

 - implement action_result in abi and abi_parser

+- check with https://crates.io/crates/antelope whether we can get the crate name

 ## NOTES

-tests locations
+tests sourced from the following locations:

 https://github.com/AntelopeIO/abieos/
 https://github.com/AntelopeIO/abieos/src/test.cpp